Unitarization of infinite-range forces: graviton-graviton scattering: Introduction

 \section{Introduction}

 \theequation{\arabic{section}.\arabic{equation}} Several techniques from quantum field theory have been successfully applied to scattering processes in gravitational theories, see e.g. \cite{Bern:2002kj,Giddings:2011xs,Porto:2016pyg,Cheung:2017pzi, Strominger:2017zoo,Donoghue:2017pgk,Ciafaloni:2018uwe} for recent reviews, and references therein.
-The study of an $S$-matrix formulation has been a particular direction of remarkable results, where the results from black holes physics and string theory have found a rich niche, e.g. \cite{Gross:1968in,Amati:1987wq,tHooft:1996rdg,Amati:2007ak,Giddings:2009gj, Bezrukov:2015ufa,Dvali:2014ila}.
+The study of an $S$-matrix formulation has been a particularly fruitful direction of research where results from black-hole physics and string theory have found a rich niche, e.g. \cite{Gross:1968in,Amati:1987wq,tHooft:1996rdg,Amati:2007ak,Giddings:2009gj, Bezrukov:2015ufa,Dvali:2014ila}.
 Furthermore, unitarity arguments have been used in the past as a guide to build ultraviolet completions of general relativity {\it above the Planck mass}, see e.g.~\cite{Alonso:2019ptb} for a recent effort.
 The purpose of this work and the related \cite{Blas:2020och} is to initiate the exploration of a complementary direction in this program by considering the unitarization of Born amplitudes, the lowest-order graviton-graviton scattering, at energies {\it below the Planck mass}.
 In this program, we will also derive generic results that can be used to unitarize other theories with long-range interaction.

 One of the motivations for our study is to clarify whether the scattering in this kinematic region is resonant.
 Recall that in the analogous case of pure Yang-Mills, there is theoretical evidence that the self-interactions of the gluons generate massive states (\textit{glueballs}) filling its spectrum ~\cite{Fritzsch:1975tx,Bali:1993fb,Morningstar:1999rf,Lucini:2004my}.
 These states lead to a new form of matter in full quantum chromodynamics (QCD) and have been identified with resonances measured in experiment~\cite{albaladejo.200207,Chanowitz:2005du,Brodsky:2018snc, Mathieu:2008me}.
 Therefore, it is interesting and pertinent to ask whether exotic resonance states of two gravitons (\textit{graviballs}) could arise because of their gravitational interactions in a quantum theory.
 These may even lead to phenomenological consequences at relatively low-energy scales.